wei2517/VEGA_VEGA-LITE_final-project/README.md

 ### Under the web you can also see the link that can help you th export the figure to the type you want!

 ## Summary
 VEGA/VEGA-LITE can be an one of choice for you to make figures,however, you have to spend some time learning the documents.
-Besides, it also let us to embed our figures to the wed easily and conveniently
+Besides, it also let us to embed our figures to the wed easily and conveniently.